Huguitis/aoi.js-documentation/src/functions/Util/indexOf.md

 ## Example

-This will return `8` as it's the first occuring position of the character `w`:
+This will return `8` as it's the first occurring position of the character `w`:

 ```javascript
 bot.command({